Unlisted Deals:

 Cash Flow from Financing Activities

-Financial Ratios of Standalone GFCL EV Products
+Financial ratios of GFCL EV Products Limited.

 Particulars